NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ### Journey Group Members

-All together there were NUMBER of members, including NUMBER student members and NUMBER teachers, assessors and supervisors.
+All together there were 12 of members, including 8 student members and 4 teachers, assessors and supervisors.

-PICTURE

-The names of the student members from left to right,
+The names of the student members,

+* Nikhila Gurusinghe (Me)
+* Muna Toba
+* Eleanor Barker
+* Noah Roden
+* Kasey Gardner
+* Molly Gardner
+* Ksu Girs'ka
-* TBA
+* Ethan Pieres

 Also below are the names of the teachers, assessors and supervisors that joined the student members,

-* Jean Croft
+* Jean Croft (KSHS Librarian)

-* Chappy

-* Dr Kerr
+* Joshua Frewen-Lord (KSHS Chaplain)

+* Sarah Kerr (KSHS Science Teacher with a PhD in Biology)

-* Kinta
+* Kinta Deacon (PCYC Superviser)

 ---